 There are several PC TALK tools that can help you share the strategies with caregivers.
 PC TALK resources support strategy use across daily routines, and as children's language and communication grows.
 Below, you will find guidance on how to introduce and support continued PC TALK use over time.
+For an overview of the ways you can introduce PC TALK to families, see Getting Started with PC TALK.

 Here, we outline the strategies providers, home visitors, and coaches can use when sharing PC TALK with families or teachers.
 These strategies are included on the PC TALK Intervention Delivery Checklist, which is used to document PC TALK intervention delivery.
-The Intervention Delivery Checklist Elaborations can be found here: www.talk.ku.edu/xxx.
+The Intervention Delivery Checklist Instructions can be found here: Intervention Delivery Checklist Instructions